Mbappe leads Real Madrid to narrow win against Osasuna in La Liga

 It was enough to seal the points in Alonso’s first game in charge at the Santiago Bernabeu, with Madrid now unbeaten in their opening fixture of a league campaign since 2008.

 “It was special to be back here as a coach, unforgettable,” Alonso said.
-“Hopefully it was the first of many victories celebrated here.
+“Hopefully, it was the first of many victories celebrated here.

 “There were positives, beginning with the result.
 We still need a few things that will give us stability to keep progressing.”